Chamssiddine/portfolio-with-hugo/content/english/about.md

       duration : "Feb 2022 — Mai 2022"
       content : "Create multiple CI/CD Pipelines with Gitlab, Jenkins, Nexus and Sonarqube.
                 <br>Use Docker Compose to simplify deploying the platform on any machine.
                 <br>Write bash scripts to automate the creation of the CI/CD platform."

     # experience item loop
     - name : "DevOps Instructor"
       company : "GOMYCODE"
       duration : "Mars 2023 — Mai 2023"
       content : "Sharing knowledge and teaching skills that I've spent years acquiring.
-      <br> Prepare a CI/CD pipeline
+                 <br>Prepare a CI/CD pipeline.
-      <br>Prepare kubernetes Cluster
+                 <br>Prepare a Kubernetes cluster.
-      <br>Deploy a Web Application on Kubernetes Cluster
+                 <br>Deploy a web application on a Kubernetes cluster.
       <br>Prepare the Cloud Infrastructure with Terraform on AWS"